 Minor Racial Traits

 Choose one of the following Minor Racial Traits:

 - Wary (Ex): Fey-kin sometimes have to learn the hard way to always be on their guard.
-Fey-kin with this racial trait gain a +2 racial bonus to AC versus attacks of opportunity.
+Fey-kin with this racial trait gain a +2 training bonus to AC versus attacks of opportunity.

 - Paid to Disappear (Ex): Fey-kin with this racial trait increase their starting wealth by 900 gold pieces.
 Characters with this trait may not begin play with any single item worth more than 250 gp.
-In addition, his mysterious benefactor provides him with a comfortable lifestyle in the town or city of your choice.
+In addition, their mysterious benefactor provides them with a comfortable lifestyle in the town or city of their choice.
 Once selected, the lifestyle's location cannot be moved.
-If the Fey-Kin chooses to upgrade his lifestyle above comfortable, its cost is reduced by the amount of the comfortable lifestyle.
+If the fey-kin chooses to upgrade their lifestyle above comfortable, its cost is reduced by the amount of the comfortable lifestyle.

 - Holdout (Ex): Fey-kin with this racial trait can select a single one-handed weapon that they are proficient with and treat it as though it has the Concealable weapon quality.
 In addition, the fey-kin gains a +1 training bonus to the Sleight of Hand skill.
 This bonus improves to +2 at level 11, +3 at level 21, and +4 at level 31.